|

 let@sg_type name title n is-final [SG-arg ...]

-SG calls this macro only for letters; MT memoranda have
+is called by SG only for LT letters; MT memoranda implement

 their own signature processing. name and title are

-writer, and is-final is true for the last writer to be
+and is-final is true for the last writer to be listed.

-listed.
-Further SG arguments are appended to the
+Further SG arguments are appended to the signature line.

 let@fc_type closing

-This macro is called by FC, and has the formal closing as
+is called by FC, and takes the formal closing as its

 LO implements letter options.
 It requires that a string named